Skip to main content Skip to footer content

 • Your life experience as a practicing certified surgical technologist will count as 32 credits of the 64 credits required to earn your degree.

-• Our unique 12/6 semester allows you to take up to 18 credits during a 12-week session and up to 8 credits during a 6-week module, making it possible to complete your degree in one year or less.
+• Our unique 12/6 semester allows you to take up to 18 credits during a 12-week session and up to 8 credits during a 6-week module, allowing you to complete your degree in one year or less.

 • Most classes can be completed online, either on your own time (asynchronously) or at a set time (synchronously).

-• As a KCC graduate, you are guaranteed admission to a four-year CUNY college, where your credits can be accepted towards a bachelor’s degree.
+• As a KCC graduate, you are guaranteed admission to a four-year CUNY college, where your credits can be accepted toward a bachelor’s degree.

 What classes will I need to take?

-Your course of study incorporates knowledge and principles from the liberal arts with an emphasis on the sciences.
+Your course of study incorporates knowledge and principles from the liberal arts, emphasizing the sciences.
 The courses you need to complete include:

 • ENG 12 (3 credits) English Composition I